Kasra1377/document-invoice/README.md

   <img width="900" height=500" src="demo/SQL-database.PNG">
 </p>

-As this picture shows, this program successfully detects most of the fields from different documents but some of them are incorrect mainly because of two reasons: The picture of the input form was not taken in an appropriate position and the second reason is the performance of Pytesseract.
-Pytesseract some times and in some situations does not detect texts properly.
+As this picture shows, this program successfully detects most of the fields from different documents, but some of them are incorrect mainly because of two reasons: The picture of the input form was not taken in an appropriate position, and the second reason is the performance of Pytesseract.
+Pytesseract sometimes, and in some situations, does not detect texts properly.

 ### 🛠Technologies Used
 ---